mlresearch/v124/_posts/2020-08-27-agudelo-espana20a.md

   family: Peters
 date: 2020-08-27
 address:
-container-title: "{Proceedings of the 36th Conference on Uncertainty in Artificial Intelligence (UAI)}"
+container-title: Proceedings of the 36th Conference on Uncertainty in Artificial Intelligence (UAI)
 volume: '124'
 genre: inproceedings
 issued: